-The Fisher School of Accounting Council is part of the campus-wide Board of College Councils.
+The Fisher School of Accounting Council (FSOAC) is part of the campus-wide Board of College Councils.
 The Council serves as a liaison between the accounting students and faculty.
 It sponsors professional and social programs for the benefit of accounting students and participates in projects that serve our community.

 Be sure to check the FSOA calendar often for up-to-date information on upcoming meetings and events.

 FSOA Council Mailing List

 Don't want to miss out on the next meeting, philanthropy or social event?
 Subscribe to the FSOAC mailing list to stay updated on Council events.

 There are two ways to get involved with the Council.
 Any registered students in good standing with the University of Florida can participate in our activities as non-voting members.
 Non-voting members may serve on committees, but do not have the right to make motions or to vote on questions put before the Council.
 Voting members are students who have been admitted to the Fisher School of Accounting, are in good standing with the University of Florida, and have achieved a minimum bronze-level of membership.
 Voting members may serve on committees, make motions and vote on questions put before the Council.

 There are three classifications that Fisher School of Accounting Council members can be guaranteed to achieve by reaching a predetermined point benchmark and attending at least one FSOAC fundraising event:

 - Gold: Gold level members, the most active and influential within the organization, are the 20 highest point earners at the end of the semester.
 In addition to the bronze-level benefits, gold-level members will have first priority when signing up for Council trips, and receive a special prize as recognition at the final meeting of the semester.
 Freshmen and sophomore accounting students who achieve gold-member status will be granted access to the J. Michael Cook/Deloitte Student Commons.